sehar-abdi456/Covered/backend-python/README.md

-# Covered — Python backend (FastAPI)
+# Covered — Backend (FastAPI)

-This is a **drop-in Python port** of the Node/Express backend.
-It exposes the **identical REST API on port 4000**, so the existing React frontend in [`../frontend`](../frontend) works against it **unchanged** — nothing in the frontend needs editing to switch backends.
+The backend for Covered: a FastAPI service that detects eligible card benefits on a live transaction stream, pre-fills claims, and hands them off to a (stubbed) adjudication system.
+It serves its REST API on **port 4000**, which is what the React frontend in [`../frontend`](../frontend) proxies to — so the frontend runs against it unchanged.

-Same architecture, same seed data, same routing decisions (verified byte-for-byte against the Node version): 15 eligible, 3 quick-confirm, 6 dropped, all 3 abuse cases blocked.
+`verify.py` exercises the full pipeline over the seeded data and reports the routing outcome: 15 eligible, 3 quick-confirm, 6 dropped, and all 3 abuse cases blocked.

 ## Run it